nasa/CFS-101/oss-README.txt

+# CFS-101

 1. Running CentOS Virtual Machine

    a.
-Install VMware Player on your Windows computer.
+Install _VMware Player_ on your Windows computer.

    b.
-Open the folder, oss-CFS-101-VM-Archive.
+Open the folder, _oss-CFS-101-VM-Archive_.

    c.
-Right click on the file, oss-CFS-101-VM.zip.001, and select "7-Zip -> Extract to 'oss-CFS-101-VM'"
+Right click on the file, _oss-CFS-101-VM.zip.001_, and select _7-Zip_ -> _Extract to "oss-CFS-101-VM"_

    d.
-Open the folder, oss-CFS-101-VM.
+Open the folder, _oss-CFS-101-VM_.

    e.
-Right click on the file, CentOS-6.8-CFS-101.vmx, and select "Open with VMware Player"
+Right click on the file, _CentOS-6.8-CFS-101.vmx_, and select _Open with VMware Player_

-   e.
-Log in as "dev" user with password "cfs101!!"
+   f.
+Log in as _dev_ user with password _cfs101!!_

 2. Getting to the training guide

    a.
-Uncompress the file, oss-CFS-101-Guide.7z, using 7-Zip application.
+Uncompress the file, _oss-CFS-101-Guide.7z_, using 7-Zip application.

    b.
-Open the folder, oss-CFS-101-Guide.
+Open the folder, _oss-CFS-101-Guide_.

    c.
-Use your favorite browser to open the file, oss-CFS-101.html.
+Use your favorite browser to open the file, _oss-CFS-101.html_.

 3. Going through the tutorial